fluencelabs/nox/README.md

 The real-time processing layer is able to promptly serve client requests, but provides only moderate security guarantees that returned responses are correct.
 Later, the batch validation layer additionally verifies returned responses, and if it is found that some of the responses were incorrect, offending real-time nodes lose their deposits.

-The network also relies on Ethereum (as a secure metadata storage and dispute resolution layer) and Swarm (as a data availability layer).
+The network also relies on Ethereum (as a secure metadata storage and dispute resolution layer) and Swarm/Filecoin/Arweave (as a data availability layer).

 <img src="docs/src/images/architecture_overview.png" width="666"/>

-Check out the [Fluence book](https://fluence.network/docs/book/introduction/overview.html) to learn more about the general Fluence architecture.
+Check out the [Fluence book](https://fluence.network/docs/book/introduction/overview.html) to learn more about the general Fluence Core architecture.

 ## Project status
 The project is undergoing a heavy development at the moment.